tylim88/Firelord/README.md

 # Notice

-Because the official admin SDK is lagging behind the official web SDK, Which mean `or()` and `and()` clause are not available for admin.
+Because the official admin SDK is lagging behind the official web SDK, Which mean `or()` and `and()` clause are not available for admin. (update: they are available now, will add them in the future)

 ## Why Do You Need This?
 What Problems Firelord Solves?